-Assuming (i) gross proceeds of the Offering of \$75,000,000, (ii) the use of leverage of 25% of the Total Assets, (iii) the fees and expenses described under "Fees and Expenses", and (iv) foreign exchange rates remain constant, the assets in the Portfolio would have to generate interest and other income (net of applicable withholding tax) of 7.80% to 8.55% in order to pay the expenses of the Fund and distributions at the initial targeted level without returning a portion of the capital of the Fund to Unitholders.
-Based on the current price and yield of the assets included in the Indicative Portfolio (which may vary from the actual Portfolio), the assets in the Indicative Portfolio would be expected to generate interest and other income (net of any applicable withholding taxes) sufficient to pay the expenses of the Fund and to pay distributions at the initial targeted level without returning a portion of the capital of the Fund to Unitholders.
-As at April 6, 2021, the net yield to worst on the Indicative Portfolio was approximately 6.1% per annum, net of fees and operating expenses.
 If the total return on the Portfolio is less than the amount necessary to fund the monthly distributions and all expenses of the Fund, and if the Manager chooses to nevertheless ensure that the monthly distributions are paid to Unitholders, this will result in a portion of the capital of the Fund being returned to Unitholders, and accordingly, NAV per Unit would be reduced.
 The amount of monthly distributions may fluctuate from month to month and there can be no assurance that the Fund will make any distribution in any particular month or months.
 The amount of monthly distributions may vary if there are changes in any of the factors that affect the net cash flow on the Portfolio, including the amount of leverage employed by the Fund and the other assumptions noted above.
-See "Investment Strategies - Leverage", "Distribution Policy" and "Risk Factors".
+See "Investment Strategies - Use of Leverage", "Distribution Policy" and "Risk Factors".

-Amounts distributed on the Units that represent returns of capital are generally non-taxable to a Unitholder but reduce the Unitholder's adjusted cost base of the Units for tax purposes.
+Amounts distributed on the Class A Units that represent returns of capital are generally non-taxable to a Unitholder but reduce the Unitholder's adjusted cost base of the Class A Units for tax purposes.
 See "Income Tax Considerations".

-If the Fund's net income for tax purposes, including net realized capital gains, for any taxation year exceeds the aggregate amount of the regular monthly distributions made in the year to Unitholders, the Fund will also be required to pay one or more special distributions (in Units and/or cash), by the end of the calendar year (in the case of a taxation year ending on December 15 of such calendar year) and by the end of such taxation year (in any other case), to Unitholders as is necessary to ensure that the Fund will not be liable for income tax on such amounts under the Tax Act (after taking into account all available deductions, credits and refunds).
+If the Fund's net income for tax purposes, including net realized capital gains, for any taxation year exceeds the aggregate amount of the regular monthly distributions made in the year to Unitholders, the Fund will also be required to pay one or more special distributions (either in cash or Units) by the end of the calendar year (in the case of a taxation year ending on December 15 of such calendar year) and by the end of such taxation year (in any other case), to Unitholders as is necessary to ensure that the Fund will not be liable for income tax on such amounts under the Tax Act (after taking into account all available deductions, credits and refunds).
+Immediately after a pro rata distribution of Class A Units to the Unitholders in satisfaction of any non-cash distribution, the number of outstanding Class A Units will automatically be consolidated such that each holder of Class A Units will hold, after the consolidation, the same number of Class A Units as the Unitholder held before the non-cash distributions, except in the case of a non-resident Unitholder to the extent tax was required to be withheld in respect of the distribution.
 See "Income Tax Considerations".